"I am in awe of the significant progress made over the last two years since my diagnosis."

 severe adverse drug reaction.

 D.R.E.S.S stands for Drug Reaction with Eosinophilia and Systemic Symptoms.
 It is sometimes referred to as DIHS (Drug Induced Hypersensitivity Syndrome).
-D.R.E.S.S. is one of several severe adverse drug reactions that can occur from taking one of over 50 prescription drugs.
-It is an extremely dangerous condition that requires prompt diagnosis and careful monitoring.
+D.R.E.S.S. is one of several severe, adverse, delayed hypersensitivity drug reactions that can occur from taking one of over 50 prescription drugs.
+It is a potentially life-threatening condition that can cause severe organ dysfunction and may result in long-term complications.
+Prompt diagnosis and careful monitoring are most important in treating this condition.

 This type of drug reaction is unique in that the first symptoms are delayed, usually appearing after two weeks or more of starting a medication.
 Even more complicating is that DRESS is a progressive condition where some of the most serious symptoms can occur long after the offending drug has been stopped.
-DRESS is also frequently associated with a viral infection or reactivation called HHV-6.
-Patients reactivating with this virus typically have a more severe course of DRESS and require additional treatment.
+DRESS is also frequently associated with a viral reactivations, most notably HHV-6 (human herpesvirus 6), but reactivation from other viruses in the human herpes family are also seen.
+Patients with viral reactivation may experience a more severe course of DRESS.

-The first signs of DRESS are usually a fever followed by a rash.
-If you are taking medication and present with these symptoms, seek medical attention promptly and insist that DRESS be considered!
+The first signs of DRESS are usually a fever followed by a rash and, often, facial swelling.
 Many physicians have not treated a DRESS patient and may not suspect it.
-While currently thought of as a "rare" disease, it is underdiagnosed and underreported, so may be more prevalent than once thought.
+While currently thought of as a "rare" condition, it is underdiagnosed and underreported, and may be more prevalent than once thought.

-Symptoms of DRESS can progress to severe organ involvement affecting most often the liver, kidneys, lungs and heart.
-Again, these symptoms can present long after the first signs of DRESS and need to be monitored for many months.
+Symptoms of DRESS can progress to severely affect organs, most often the liver, kidneys, lungs and heart.
+Again, these symptoms can present long after the first signs of DRESS requiring patients to be monitored for many months.

-No one, unfortunately, is guaranteed immunity from DRESS.
-It's a fairly unpredictable condition that can affect anyone who takes a prescription drug.
-What we can do is be aware of the top offending drugs and be aware and diligent with the symptoms.
+No one, unfortunately, is guaranteed immunity from DRESS as it can affect anyone who takes a prescription drug.
+What we can do is be aware of the top offending medications and diligent with monitoring symptoms.

 The first step in controlling DRESS is to identify and stop taking the culprit drugs.
 The next step is extreme diligence in monitoring any ongoing symptoms.
-It is essential to find a medical team who can accommodate this.
+It is essential to find a knowledgable medical team.